shadxx7/snake-game/README.md

-# snake-game
+# Snake Game

-Snake Game developed in JavaScript
+Snake Game developed in JavaScript using the HTML5 canvas api.